FOOD FOR DAILY USE

 Salads and other raw vegetables are not recommended because they are much more yin.

 The preferred vegetables.
 These are carrots, rutabaga, daikon, Brussels sprouts, baby broccoli (also called broccolet or broccolini), red cabbage, cauliflower (white, orange or purple), green beans, and all onions: (red, white, yellow, sweet, green or scallions, leeks, shallots, white pearl, red pearl, gold pearl, white boiler, and cipolline).
-Also, eat 4-5 thin slices of ginger and about 4 garlic cloves with every meal.

 A new recommendation is to eat about 1 tablespoon of tahini or two tablespoons of hummus daily.